macurqcron/macurqcron.github.io/02_about.md

 <p> Before starting my Ph.D., I worked as a Research Assistant in a number of labs at the UBC Biodiversity Research Centre, including the <a href="http://whittonlab.weebly.com/">Whitton</a>, <a href="https://germainlab.weebly.com/">Germain</a>, and <a href="https://www.zoology.ubc.ca/~otto/">Otto</a> labs. </p>

-<p> I completed my Undergraduate thesis and M.Sc. with <a href="https://sokolowski.eeb.utoronto.ca/">Marla Sokolwski</a> in the <a href="https://eeb.utoronto.ca/"> Department of Ecology and Evolutionary Biology</a> at the University of Toronto. </p>
+<p> I completed my Undergraduate thesis and M.Sc. with <a href="https://sokolowski.eeb.utoronto.ca/">Marla Sokolwski</a> in the <a href="https://eeb.utoronto.ca/"> Department of Ecology & Evolutionary Biology</a> at the University of Toronto. </p>